-“Dagashi (駄菓子)” is the generic name for cheap Japanese snacks and candies, and those treats were mostly sold in “Dagashiya (駄菓子屋)”, shops that specialize in Dagashi snacks and candies, several decades ago in Japan.
+“Dagashi (駄菓子)” is the generic name for cheap Japanese snacks and candies, which were mostly sold in “Dagashiya (駄菓子屋)”, shops that specialize in Dagashi treats, several decades ago in Japan.

-In Dagashiya, children buy the set of ingredients for Monjayaki for 100 yen (about 1 USD) or so and cook it on the iron griddle prepared by the shop for theirselves.
+In Dagashiya, children buy the set of ingredients for Monjayaki for 100 yen (about 1 USD) or so and cook it for themselves on the iron griddle prepared by the shop.

 Oyatsu Company Baby Star Guru-Guru Monja

-In recent years, it may be difficult to find those Dagashiya offering Monjayaki in the shop, without searching information about that on the internet beforehand.
+In recent years, it may be pretty difficult to find Dagashiya offering Monjayaki in the shop without searching for information about that on the internet beforehand.

-In the package, there were the dried noodle snack packet, the Monjayaki base powder packet and the topping packet, and a small plastic spoon for making the Monjayaki snack also comes with the packaging.
+In the package, there are packets of dried noodles, Monjayaki base powder, and toppings.
+And a small plastic spoon for preparing the Monjayaki snack also comes with it.

-I made the Monjayaki snack following the directions on the back of the package.
-It was quite easy to make the Dagashi snack, which in fact required little time.
+I prepared the Monjayaki snack following the directions on the back of the package.
+It was quite easy to make the Dagashi, which required only a little time.

-First, put the dried noodle snack and the Monjayaki base powder together in the accompanying plastic foam container, and mix them evenly.
+Specifically, first, put the dried noodles and Monjayaki base powder together in the accompanying plastic foam container, and mix evenly.

-As a finishing touch, add in the topping including Arare rice crackers and seaweed powder, and you can enjoy the Dagashi.
+Lastly, as a finishing touch, add in the toppings, including Arare rice crackers and seaweed powder, and you can enjoy the Dagashi.

-As mentioned above, the Monjayaki snack also has a flavor of Japanese Worcester sauce and is slightly spicy.
-Although the noodles were soft and soggy, the Arare topping was a nice accent featuring a nice crunch.
-The overall snack tastes kind of like real Monjayaki, but it is more of a Monjayaki like snack than a Monjayaki.
+The noodles were soft and soggy, but the Arare topping was a great accent with a nice crunch.
+The overall snack tastes kind of like real Monjayaki, but I think it is more of a Monjayaki-like snack than a Monjayaki.

 Lastly, let’s see the ingredient list on the back of the package.